 Webinar statistics 2021: 70+ webinar stats you need to know

 From merely a choice, Pandemic turned webinars into a must-have.
+For the same reason, according to the latest print on demand eCommerce stats, all things online have become more popular and higher in demand, including video conferencing.
 It seems that video conferencing is the most appropriate solution for working from home.

 Video conferencing tools have become an everyday necessity as face-to-face meetings and conferences are often canceled.
 That’s why webinars are essential.
 But, more importantly, video conferencing has already proven to be a very effective and convenient method of organizing meetings at any time, anywhere, by allowing all team members with stable internet access to participate.